 While the prospect of profitable short-term investments sounds enticing, they amount to more of a gamble.

-Always focus on long-term investments by optimizing price dips and surges to your advantage.
-Holding your investments in the face of adversity is sure to reward you in the long run as the market corrects itself.
+Always focus on long-term investments by optimising price dips and surges to your advantage.
+Holding your investments in the face of adversity will reward you in the long run as the market corrects itself.

-For long-term investments, it’s best to buy in the dips to ensure greater rewards.
+For long-term investments, buying in the dips is best to ensure greater rewards.
 Make sure to conduct enough research on the different cryptocurrencies’ performance and diversify your portfolio to keep things fresh.

 3. Am I Investing Only What I Am Prepared To Lose?

-Although you should never invest thinking that you will lose it, you must consider the volatile nature inherent in the crypto market.
-This means you should only invest money that you will not miss if you happen to lose it.
+Although you should never invest, thinking that you will lose it, you must consider the volatile nature of the crypto market.
+This means you should only invest money you will not miss if you lose it.

 In a worst-case scenario, this could conceivably be the case, and you must not be reliant on those funds as they could no longer be yours.